cloudposse/terraform-aws-components/modules/aurora-mysql/README.md

 Instead, promote the Replicate cluster with the AWS CLI command:
 `aws rds promote-read-replica-db-cluster --db-cluster-identifier <identifier>`

-After promoting the replica, update the stack configuration to prevent future Terrafrom runs from re-enabling replication.
+After promoting the replica, update the stack configuration to prevent future Terraform runs from re-enabling replication.
 In this example, modify `stacks/catalog/aurora-mysql/replica/defaults.yaml`

 ```yaml
 is_promoted_read_replica: true
 ```

-Reploying the component should show no changes.
+Redeploying the component should show no changes.
 For example, `atmos terraform apply aurora-mysql/dev -s platform-use2-dev`

 <!-- prettier-ignore-start -->